 Should I be worried about inbreeding when using donor sperm?

-You do not need to worry about the partnering of two donor-conceived children from the same sperm donor.
-The risk is extremely low, and the risk may only increase by a few per cent compared to normal procreation.
+There is no reason to be concerned about the partnering of two donor-conceived children from the same sperm donor.
+The risk is extremely low, and it may only increase by a few percent compared to normal procreation.
+The risk is mitigated when the sperm bank distributes nationally and internationally, as Cryos does.

 Does sperm donation increase the risk of inbreeding?